Introduction

 This tutorial shows you how to configure insights to generate insights that display on the Insights dashboard.
-This tutorial takes approximately 40 minutes to complete.
+The sections build on each other and should be completed sequentially.

 Background